AmadeusBugProject/fault_type_prediction/README.md

 Our models can support researchers in data collection efforts, as for example bug benchmark creation.
 In future, such models could aid inexperienced developers in debugging tool selection, helping save time and resources.
 More information can be found in the publication:
-> Thomas Hirsch and Birgit Hofer: "Predicting software fault types using bug reports", submitted to the  Journal of Systems and Software, under review.
+> Thomas Hirsch and Birgit Hofer: "Using textual bug reports to predict the fault category of software bugs", submitted to the Array Journal, under review.

 # Structure of this repository
 ## `artifact_detection_model`